Counseling for Trauma

 • Change in habits or behavior since the trauma

 EMDR and PE are specific trauma focused treatment modalities that is highly structured.
-Due to the interventions used, both EMDR and PE sessions are usually 90 minutes in length.
+Due to the interventions used, both EMDR and PE sessions are typically recommended to be 90 minutes in length, but this time can be adjusted to meet your needs or insurance requirements.

 During PE, clients meet with a therapist for approximately 8-12 sessions to complete this trauma specific focus.
 PE is highly effective for treating PTSD symptoms, and focuses exclusively on the traumatic event that causes the most pain for the client presently.
 PE is not suitable for everyone who has experienced trauma.
 The therapist will be able to determine if PE is the right fit for you through assessment of the trauma you experienced and the symptoms you are presenting with.